RI-SE/smirk/docs/System Requirements Specification.md

 *Figure 7: Example scenario illustrating that ego car shall not commence PAEB for false positives.*

 The figure below shows a SMIRK context diagram.
 The sole purpose of SMIRK is PAEB.
 The design of SMIRK assumes that it will be deployed in a vehicle with complementary ADAS, e.g., large animal detection, lane keeping assistance, and various types of collision avoidance (cf. "Other ADAS 1 - N").
 We also expect that sensors and actuators will be shared between ADAS.
 For the SMIRK MVP, however, we do not elaborate any further on ADAS co-existence and we do not adhere to any particular higher-level automotive architecture.
 In the same vein, we do not assume a central perception system that fuses various types of sensor input for individual ADAS such as SMIRK to use.
 SMIRK uses a standalone ML model trained for pedestrian detection and recognition.
 In the SMIRK terminology, to mitigate confusion, the radar *detects* objects and the ML-based pedestrian recognition component *identifies* potential pedestrians in the camera input.
-Solid lines in the figure show how SMIRK interacts with sensors and actuators in the ego vehicle.
+Solid lines in the figure show how SMIRK interacts with sensors and actuators in ego car.
 Dashed lines indicate how other ADAS might use sensors and actuators.

 ![Context](/docs/figures/context_diagram.png) <a name="context"></a>